getcarina/getcarina.com/_troubleshooting/2016-02-09-troubleshooting-swarm-affinity.md

 changes or command-line flags.

 1. Create a Docker Hub account.
 1. Log in to Docker Hub from the command line.
-Your credentials will be saved to `~/.docker/config.json`.
+Your credentials are saved to `~/.docker/config.json`.

     ```
     $ docker login